radiac/django-tagulous/README.rst

 ========

 * Easy to install - simple requirements, just drops into your site
-* Autocomplete support out of the box - uses Select2, also supports chosen, selectize and jQuery UI
+* Autocomplete support built in - uses Select2, easy to customise
-* Ability to have tag sets local to a field, or shared between them
 * Multiple independent tag fields on a single model
+* Ability to share tags between tag fields
 * Support for trees of nested tags for categorisation
 * All the other features you'd expect a tagging library to have